Key takeaways

 Once the courier completes this process, the Luxer One system automatically sends an access code to each resident through text or email.
 When a resident enters their access code into the Luxer Locker system, the correct locker door opens automatically.

-If you’re seeking a package management solution, you need all the information you can get to make an informed decision.
+If you’re seeking a package delivery system, you need all the information you can get to make an informed decision.
 Read on to learn how Luxer Lockers stack up against other package management systems.

 luxer one package locker 2